 - Advancing approved ideas and projects of ideas quickly.

-- Inviting the best inventors to present their ideas and project to the senior management team.
+- Inviting the best inventors to present their ideas and projects to the senior management team.

-- The KPIs of the innovation program are reviewed in quartal meetings with other key business figures.
+- The KPIs of the innovation program are reviewed in quartally meetings with other key business figures.